coateshl/coateshl.github.io/index.md

 ### Invited Talks

+Contaxis, N. & **Coates, H. L.** (2022).
+Practitioner Perspective 3: Infrastructure.
+Invited presentation for the NNLM National Center for Data Services NIH Data Management and Sharing Requirements Series (virtual).
+Available at [https://hdl.handle.net/1805/28926](https://hdl.handle.net/1805/28926)

+Coates, H. L. (2022).
+Practitioner Perspective 1: Internal Outreach and Policy.
+Invited presentation for the NNLM National Center for Data Services NIH Data Management and Sharing Requirements Series (virtual).
+Available at [https://hdl.handle.net/1805/28928](https://hdl.handle.net/1805/28928)

 **Coates, H. L.** (2021).
 FAIR Guiding Principles for (Meta)data: What’s all the fuss about?
 Invited presentation to the National Energy Research Scientific Computing Center (NERSC).

 **Coates, H. L.** (2021).
 The NIH Policy for Data Management and Sharing: Opportunities for libraries.
 Invited mini-module speaker for the Research Data Management Librarian Academy.
 Available at https://learn.canvas.net/courses/2719

 Castillo, D., **Coates, H.**, Narlock, M. (2021).
 Curating Qualitative Data Primer.
-Data Curation Network: All Hands Meeting [virtual].
+Data Curation Network: All Hands Meeting (virtual).

 **Coates, H. L.** (2021).
 The NIH Policy for Data Management and Sharing.
-Invited panelist at the Research Data, Access, and Preservation (RDAP) Association Town Hall [virtual].
+Invited panelist at the Research Data, Access, and Preservation (RDAP) Association Town Hall (virtual).

 **Coates, H. L.** (2020).
 Governance in the commons: Dealing with research data.
 Presentation to the Higher Education Data Governance (HEDGe) community. https://highereddatagovernance.org/

 **Coates, H. L.** (2019).
 Institutional Research Data Policy.
-Invited panelist for the "Ask Me Anything" series of the Research Data, Access, and Preservation (RDAP) Association [virtual].
+Invited panelist for the "Ask Me Anything" series of the Research Data, Access, and Preservation (RDAP) Association (virtual).

 **Coates, H. L.** (2019).
 Changing the culture of P&T through conversations about research metrics.
-Presentation to Altmetric [virtual].
+Presentation to Altmetric (virtual).

 **Coates, H. L.** (2019).
 Evaluating the Impact of Community-Engaged Scholarship: Implications for Promotion & Tenure.
 Presentation at the Indiana Commission of Higher Education Faculty Leadership Conference.
 Indianapolis, IN.

 **Coates, H. L.** (2019).
 Changing the culture of P&T through conversations about research metrics.
-Presentation to the Association of College and Research Libraries (ACRL) Research Metrics Interest Group [virtual].
+Presentation to the Association of College and Research Libraries (ACRL) Research Metrics Interest Group (virtual).

 **Coates, H. L.** (2016).
 Demonstrating impact as a librarian.
-Presentation to the Boise State University librarians [virtual].
+Presentation to the Boise State University librarians (virtual).

 **Coates, H. L.** (2016).
 Demonstrating impact as a practitioner-scholar.
 Invited panel presentation at The Future of Research Communications and e-Scholarship (FORCE16) annual meeting.
 Portland, OR. https://dx.doi.org/10.6084/m9.figshare.3180370.v3